Joseph Zen: Relations with the People's Republic of China

 In 2019, Zen responded to Cardinal Filoni's weeklong trip to Hong Kong, Taiwan, and Macau.
 Cardinal Filoni said that the provisional agreement between Beijing and the Holy See signed in 2018 “will be a very good thing for the Church in the future, and also for China.”
 Zen suggested that “One wonders: from which planet did our leaders in Rome descend?”
 Zen, the emeritus bishop of Hong Kong, responded on his blog on 5 March.
 Zen added that “The incredible thing is the invitation to trust the government!
 Is information on recent oppression measures missing from our superiors in the Vatican?”
 Zen later expressed a desire to tell Pope Francis that the pontiff's actions were "encouraging a schism" by "legitimizing the schismatic church in China."

 During the 2019–2020 Hong Kong protests, Zen criticized Pope Francis after he was quoted as saying that he loved China and would like to visit and condemned his lack of stance against China.

 On May 11, 2022, Hong Kong police arrested Zen and four others who helped run the disbanded 612 Humanitarian Relief Fund for protesters, all on the charge of "collusion with foreign forces".
 The others who were arrested were senior barrister Margaret Ng, activist and pop singer Denise Ho, former lawmaker Cyd Ho, and former academic Hui Po-keung.
 Zen was held and questioned in Chai Wan police station close to his church residence.
 Zen was released on bail and had his passport confiscated after interrogation.

 After his initial arrest, the Holy See press office stated that they were concerned and following the situation closely.
 Karine Jean-Pierre called upon the PRC to immediately release Zen and the others arrested, and former U.S. Congressman Dan Lipinski attacked the Chinese government over the move.
 American bishops Thomas Joseph Tobin and Joseph Strickland both called for prayers for Zen's release.
 In the U.K., British minister James Cleverly called the arrests unacceptable in a statement given before Parliament.
-Vatican’s Secretary of State Pietro Parolin said the arrest of Zen should not be read as disavowal of Sino-Vatican agreement.
+Vatican's Secretary of State Pietro Parolin said the arrest of Zen should not be read as disavowal of Sino-Vatican agreement.

+On 24 April 2025, following the death of Pope Francis, Zen was allowed to leave Hong Kong to attend his funeral on 26 April.